joelkuiper/yesparql/README.md

 [yesparql "0.1.0"]
 ```

-## What's the point
+## What's the point?
 [YESQL](https://github.com/krisajenkins/yesql) does a much better job explaining this.
 But in short, it's annoying to write SPARQL in Clojure.
-While you could design some DSL, these are often lacking in expressiveness and have nasty corner cases; so why not *just* use SPARQL.
+While you could design some DSL, these are often lacking in expressiveness and have nasty corner cases; so why not *just use SPARQL*.
 By defining the queries as simple SPARQL in separate files, you get a clean separation of concerns without polluting your code with long queries.
 Other perks include: